How to read your Annual Member Statement

 Only got 2 mins?
 Check out our video explainer.

-We know that annual superannuation statements aren’t the easiest things in the world to understand, so we wrote this handy blog article to guide you through.
+We know that annual superannuation statements can contain a lot of information, so we wrote this handy guide to help you understand the details.

-This is the balance at the end of the previous financial year (ending June 30th 2019).
-Please note: this is not your current balance.
+Closing balance is the balance at the end of the financial year (ending 30 June 2021).
+Please note, this is not your current balance.

 Accessing your super

 Your account balance is broken into different components in the ‘Access Your Money’ section.

 Preserved means you can only withdraw this money if you meet a condition of release.